 In accordance with these Terms and Conditions of Hire (‘T&Cs’) we (InterRent) will have the following obligations:

-A. to rent a Vehicle (being a car which will be the same as or similar to the vehicle that you specify in your booking) plus any requested accessories to you (being the person named in the Rental Agreement (as defined below) and the person who signs it) for the period of time that is specified in the Rental Agreement and which shall not exceed 28 days (the “Hire Period”).
+A. to rent a Vehicle (being a car which will be the same as or similar to the vehicle that you specify in your booking) plus any requested Accessories (being general accessories which form part of the Vehicle such as, for example, locking wheel nuts, parcel shelves and boot covers and items added to the Vehicle by us, such as booster cushion, child seats and satellite navigation units) to you (being the person named in the rental Agreement (as defined below) and the person who signs it) for the period of time that is specified in the Rental Agreement and which shall not exceed 28 days (the “Hire Period”).

 B. to provide certain ancillary services with all of our rentals and to offer you other ancillary services or products which are available at an extra cost.

-The relationship between you and InterRent is governed by these T&Cs together with the following documents which, once you have signed the Rental Agreement, will form a legally binding contract between us and will govern your use of the Vehicle during the Hire Period:
+The relationship between you and InterRent is governed by these T and Conditions together with the following documents which, once you have signed the Rental Agreement, will form a legally binding contract between us and will govern your use of the Vehicle during the Hire Period:

 iii. the Tariff Guide to additional costs;

 iv. the Light Damage Charges Schedule and the Tyre Charges Schedule;

 In case of any conflict between any of the documents comprising the Contract then these T and Conditions will take priority

 If any provisions contained in these T' and Conditions and/or any of the contractual documents listed above are found by any court or relevant authority to be unlawful, invalid or unenforceable, the remaining provisions shall not be affected and will remain in full force and effect.